bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 Basic auth
 ^^^^^^^^^^
 REST APIs are protected with Basic authentication so that only known users of the security system can get valid responses.
 Setting HTTP Basic authentication headers from an API client is simple and widely supported.
-However, since HTTP Basic headers can be easily decrypted, it is strongly recommend to allow :ref:`only encrypted HTTPS traffic <security-https>` on the REST APIs.
+However, since HTTP Basic headers can be easily decrypted, it is strongly recommend to allow :ref:`only encrypted HTTPS traffic <reverse-proxy-secure-https>` on the REST APIs.

 You can customized the authentication for a specific API method by setting security annotations headers: